zafodtom/lastsong/README.md

 This script generates a Volumio playlist to the folder `/data/playlist` from file added info in `/var/log/mpd.log`.
 The script automatically starts `mpc update` to update your Volumio library.

 This is all done over a ssh connection to your server.
 To enable ssh, point your browser at `http://volumio.local/dev` and enable ssh.
-You can then connect from a terminal/powershell using the command `ssh volumio@volumio.local` password is **volumio**.
+You can then connect from a terminal (or powershell) using the command `ssh volumio@volumio.local` password is **volumio**.

 # Dependencies